-Cipro, generically known as ciprofloxacin, is a popular antibiotic belonging to the same classification (fluoroquinolone) as drugs like Levaquin and Avelox.
+Cipro, generically known as ciprofloxacin, is a popular antibiotic belonging to the same classification (fluoroquinolone) as drugs like Avelox.
 It’s been on the market for almost 30 years and is commonly used to treat bacterial infections including respiratory tract infections, UTIs, skin infections, and more.
 It’s also commonly used to treat patients who have been exposed to anthrax.

 During the Gulf War, deployed U.S. Marines were ordered to take Cipro in order to prevent anthrax.
 The other military divisions weren’t given the same order.
 It was later revealed that the Marine Corps division may have been working in conjunction with the manufacturers of Cipro (Bayer) to test how well the drug worked to protect users from anthrax.